MicrosoftDocs/ai-builder/ai-builder-docs/text-classification-model-use-tags.md

 ## Microsoft Power Automate

-If you want to use your trained model in Microsoft Power Automate, you can find more information in [Use text classification model in Microsoft Power Automate](text-classification-model-in-flow.md).
+If you want to use your trained model in Microsoft Power Automate, you can find more information in [Use text classification model in Power Automate](text-classification-model-in-flow.md).

 ## Set run schedule on Common Data Service